yuriseki/fastfeatures/README.md

 # Fast-Features: A Modular Approach to FastAPI Development

-`fast-features` is a powerful toolkit for FastAPI projects designed to supercharge your FastAPI development with automatic discovery of project components.
-It generates a production-ready, modular project structure with a focus on **asynchronous database connections**, making it an ideal foundation for high-performance applications, including those integrating with Large Language Models (LLMs) and other async services.
+`fast-features` is a powerful toolkit designed to supercharge your FastAPI development.
+It provides automatic discovery of project components and generates a production-ready, modular project structure with a focus on **asynchronous database connections**.
+This makes it an ideal foundation for high-performance applications, including those integrating with Large Language Models (LLMs) and other async services.
 By handling the boilerplate, `fast-features` lets you focus on what matters: your application's logic.

 ## Core Concepts